m7madnat/WA_BankAPI/README.md

         How to use
         Open New tab
-        Copy this endpoint to see all users ==&gt; /api/bank/users
+        Copy this endpoint to see all users ==> /api/bank/users

-          Copy this endpoint to see Spec user info ==&gt; /api/bank/users/:id
+          Copy this endpoint to see Spec user info ==> /api/bank/users/:id

-        Copy this endpoint to see all accounts ==&gt; /api/bank/accounts
+        Copy this endpoint to see all accounts ==> /api/bank/accounts

-          Copy this endpoint to see Spec account info ==&gt;
+          Copy this endpoint to see Spec account info ==> /api/bank/accounts/:id
-          /api/bank/accounts/:id

         Open Postman
-        Copy this endpoint to remove user ==&gt; /api/bank/users/delete and use this way to remove user : "userId":"121"
+        Copy this endpoint to remove user ==> /api/bank/users/delete and use this way to remove user : "userId":"121"
         --------------------------------------------------
-        Copy this endpoint to add user ==&gt; /api/bank/users/add
+        Copy this endpoint to add user ==> /api/bank/users/add

-          and use this way to add : "userId": "5555", "accountIds": ["333"] or "userId": "5555", "accountIds": []
+           to add user to exist bank account -> "userId": "5555", "accountIds": ["333"] to add user to new bank account ->   "userId": "5555", "accountIds": []

         --------------------------------------------------

-          Copy this endpoint to mark credit amount ==&gt;
+          Copy this endpoint to mark credit amount ==> /api/bank/accounts/credit
-          /api/bank/accounts/credit

           and use this way to mark credit amount : "accountId":"121", "amountCredit":"1000"
         --------------------------------------------------

-          Copy this endpoint to deposit money ==&gt; /api/bank/accounts/deposit
+          Copy this endpoint to deposit money ==> /api/bank/accounts/deposit

           and use this way to deposit money : "accountId": "333", "amount":
           100000
        --------------------------------------------------

-          Copy this endpoint to withdraw money ==&gt;
+          Copy this endpoint to withdraw money ==>/api/bank/accounts/withdraw
-          /api/bank/accounts/withdraw

           and use this way to withdraw money : "accountId":
           "30307d75-64e7-4e97-82d2-9a03f5eb97b3", "amount": 2000
         --------------------------------------------------

-          Copy this endpoint to transfer money ==&gt; /api/bank/accounts/transfer
+          Copy this endpoint to transfer money ==> /api/bank/accounts/transfer

           and use this way to transfer money : "sender":"30307d75-64e7-4e97-82d2-9a03f5eb97b3", "receiver": "233", "amount": 999